I Researched Salt for 120 Hours—This Is the Cleanest One to Avoid Heavy Metals & Microplastics

 4) Which salt products are the “cleanest” of heavy metals?

-After 120 hours of research for the cleanest salt for my family, I've chosen Diamond Crystal Kosher Salt.
-You can check the blog for details on how I arrived at this selection, but you'll see from Table 1 in the blog that it stands out as the safest.
+After 120 hours of research for the cleanest salt for my family, I’ve chosen Diamond Crystal Kosher Salt.
+For readers researching Diamond Crystal Kosher Salt heavy metals specifically, the testing data is summarized in Table 1 of the main blog article—and you’ll see it stands out as the cleanest.
 I was delighted to realize that I had already selected it years ago to add to baths.
-It was hard for me to find salt that didn't have chemical additives but Diamond Crystal Kosher Salt was the cleanest I could find for baths.
+It was hard for me to find salt that didn’t have chemical additives but Diamond Crystal Kosher Salt was the cleanest I could find for baths.
 I will now be using it in our family meals and transitioning my family to it as we phase out the other salt products in our kitchen.

 I tried to use it on food but it was hard for me to adjust to its flakey, larger shape.
 However, reading more about it on its website helped me appreciate it in more for meals.
 The website says: